OpenNebula/website/content/solutions/deployment_blueprints/ai-ready_opennebula/llm_inference_certification.md

 - Uses Python’s native multiprocessing for multi-GPU inference.
 - Does not require additional frameworks, such as Ray, unless deploying across multiple nodes, which is out of scope for this benchmarking task.

+In order to install the vLLM appliance you can follow the steps in its corresponding [wiki](https://github.com/OpenNebula/one-apps/wiki/vllm_quick).

 ## Testing Environments